 Our vision is to limit global warming to 1.5°C. Our mission is to support the nations in the implementation of the Paris Agreement and to promote complex projects that reduce, sequester or preserve large CO2 deposits.

-We want to bridge the gap between: Science – Policy – Business – Society.
+We want to bridge the gap between: Science – Politics – Business – Society.

 To accomplish this mission, we implemented the Pleistocene project.
 We need you to manage this mammoth project.
 We want to support people in making the best possible contribution to climate protection.